extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 From another essential direction, I hope I have communicated that they're far from curious, "niche" or vanity side projects, now.
 When I used the term "mature" in introducing this little arena, I very much meant it - these "alt" social clients developed almost exclusively within single-person-led projects now make the Twitter for iOS app look ugly *and* fucking broken.
 "Giving social networking back to you" has never been more resonant.
 Yes, it really is Toot!'s "take a break" blue screen, Amaroq's mysterious Awoo mode toggle, iMast's music app integration, Mercury's configurable timelines, Metatext's native solidity, Tootle's custom colors, Tusker's Digital Wellness controls, DUDU's elemental readability, Roma's quiet resurrection of Mast's UI bravado, Stella's utterly bizarre visual departures, Fedi's odd animated UI behaviors, Tootoise's consideration of *pace*, B4X's unfathomable elements, Ore2's parallel timelines, tooot's development story, and Oyakodon's adorable rough edges that have made my online life *measurably*... *immensely* better, these past weeks.
 At the forefront of this perception is undoubtedly the comparatively extensive *control* over my social experience as a user offered by the diversity of mobile experiences these applications offer.

-Those of you who haven't yet signed up for Mastodon: you are missing out.
+Those of you who haven't yet signed up for Mastodon: ==you are missing the fuck out==.
 I am being *actually* pampered, now, in World Wide Web terms.
 You are [*so* welcome](https://bit.ly/dbmastodon) whenever you're ready - the water is nice and warm, as they say.

 ## ...Party One

 ![Mastodon for iOS](https://i.snap.as/sHTDx8AV.png)

-Yes, you are looking at the upcoming ***Official*** Mastodon app on iOS, coming very soon to the Awful App Store.
+Yes, you are looking at the currently in-development **"*Official*" Mastodon app on iOS**, coming very soon to the Awful App Store.
 You can join me in testing the app right this very moment by contributing to [the Mastodon Project's Patreon](https://www.patreon.com/mastodon).
-Though I do plan to publish [a dedicated review](https://github.com/extratone/bilge/issues/195) on its release date, what I'll say for now is that it's very cute, as distinctly clever as any of the third-party apps we've just seen, and supports **Bluetooth keyboard shortcuts** on iPhone!
+Though I do plan to publish [a dedicated review](https://github.com/extratone/bilge/issues/195) on its release date, what I'll say for now is that it's very cute, includes *the* most gorgeous media player I've ever seen on an iOS app, and is as distinctly clever as any of the third-party family we've just visited, all whilst maintaining an expert's aim at its evangelist purpose.

-***
+~~The surprise that threw me over the edge to a genuinely pitiful extent: the official Mastodon app already includes full **Bluetooth keyboard shortcuts integration on iPhone!**~~

+---

 ## Those Links, One More Time + a Few More